 How Serious Is The P1457 Code?

 The P1457 trouble code is of moderate severity.
 While you won’t experience any drivability symptoms, any leaks in your fuel system can trigger other issues.
 These range from poor gas mileage to misfires caused by a bad air/fuel mixture.
-Repairing the P1457 OBD2 code as soon as possible will keep it from becoming a more serious issue.
+Repairing the P1457 OBD2 code as soon as possible keeps it from becoming a more serious issue.

 How To Diagnose And Fix The P1457 Code